scala/docs.scala-lang/_tour/tour-of-scala.md

 [other resources](/learn.html).

 ## What is Scala?
 Scala is a modern multi-paradigm programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
-It smoothly integrates features of object-oriented and functional languages.
+It seamlessly integrates features of object-oriented and functional languages.

 ## Scala is object-oriented ##
 Scala is a pure object-oriented language in the sense that [every value is an object](unified-types.html).
 Types and behavior of objects are described by [classes](classes.html) and [traits](traits.html).
 Classes are extended by subclassing and a flexible [mixin-based composition](mixin-class-composition.html) mechanism as a clean replacement for multiple inheritance.